landlab/landlab/docs/coding_style.rst

 Getting to know Python
 ======================

 We recommend you approach Landlab with a basic working knowledge of the Python coding language.
 A good, concise, complete beginner’s guide that will get you to enough knowledge to be able to get started can be found here.
-We like `the Software Carpentry intro <http://software-carpentry.org/v4/python/>`_  and `these Python notebooks <http://nbviewer.ipython.org/github/jrjohansson/scientific-python-lectures/tree/master/>`_ as more comprehensive in troductions to Python.
+We like `the Software Carpentry intro <http://software-carpentry.org/v4/python/>`_  and `these Python notebooks <http://nbviewer.ipython.org/github/jrjohansson/scientific-python-lectures/tree/master/>`_ as more comprehensive introductions to Python.

 If you’re already familiar with Matlab, you will probably feel fairly at home with Python fairly quickly.
 However, there are some critical differences.
 Important things to remember are:
 Python’s indexing is inclusive at the start and exclusive at the end (in contrast to Matlab). e.g.,